By Samah Mohamed

 No, do not please.

-- Have a LinkedIn page and spend some time to design the page for an impressive look, and do not forget to give the link on the top of your resume”, Mr. Cowl ends the lecture with.
+- Have a LinkedIn page and spend some time designing the page for an impressive look.
+Do not forget to give the link on the top of your resume.”

 It is very important in this age of social media to have an online resume because it is more convenient for employers.
 This also helps greatly with the hiring process.

-As Kevin Cowl puts it, “you spend the best hours of your life at work,” so it is best to pursue your dream work and enjoy what you do.
-But before getting there, Cowl’s list of “do”s and “don’t”s are milestones to shed the road ahead.
+As Kevin Cowl put it, “you spend the best hours of your life at work,” so it is best to pursue your dream work and enjoy what you do.
+Cowl’s list of Do’s and Don’ts is a valuable starting point.